The Ultimate Guide to Glastonbury Stages and Areas

 There are two other stages here, The Spaceport and The Glade Lounge Tent.
 Check out The Spike Bar too, apparently, it is ranked as one of the best bars at Glastonbury.

-The spider has gone, long live the spider.
+The Arcadia spider was gone and then it came back!
+Long live the spider.
 If you have no idea what I am on about just google Arcadia Spider and watch Youtube.
 The first time I saw the spider in full-on action I was blown away.
 I was thinking, bloody Glastonbury, why has it taken me so long to visit you.

 The show normally kicks in around Midnight.
 It gets busy so if you want to be near the structure get here earlier.